Waaree Energies IPO Review - Issue Date, Price, GMP, Subscription, Allotment, Lot Size, and Details

 Outlook of solar energy capacity additions in India

-Fiscal 2023 saw slower additions, totaling approximately 12.78 GW against approximately 13.91 GW in Fiscal 2022.
+Fiscal 2023 saw slower additions, totalling approximately 12.78 GW against approximately 13.91 GW in Fiscal 2022.
 Capacity additions slowed down last fiscal because of shortages of domestically manufactured solar modules, the pandemic-led low imports, and the imposition of duty on imported solar modules leading to an increase in prices of imported modules.

 A robust approximately 13.9 GW was added in fiscal with open access utility-scale installations estimated at 1.2 GW to 1.4 GW, led by Karnataka, Uttar Pradesh, Tamil Nadu, and Maharashtra.
 This was on the back of a slowdown in capacity addition in Fiscal 2021, mainly due to continued localised restrictions and extension in timelines post pandemic.